 But above is enough reasons not to take the risk.
 There are many other combinations that work really well, so don’t try to combine isopods with millipedes.

-Millipedes together with cockroaches
+Can you keep millipedes together with cockroaches

 Millipedes and cockroaches — can they be housed together.
 At the basics, they can, but there is a big BUT.
 First, they can thrive in the same environment.
 They don’t need another climate or furniture to be both happy.